totoroyyb/DrawerView-SwiftUI/README.md

 * `drawerShadowRadius`

   *If you want to customize this property, you need to set `isDrawerShadowEnable` to `true` first.
 By default, the animation of shadow is suppressed, but you can change it in source file.*

+* `content`

+  *This is property is required in the initializer.
+You can assign the view you want.*

 * **To Be Continued**